 by Meghan Fitzgerald

-Even though many of us can’t recreate the magic mix of the great outdoors inside right now, we can weave in nature’s sensory elements and still get some of the benefits.
+Even though there are days when we can’t recreate the magic of hours spent outdoors, we can weave in nature’s sensory elements and still get some of the real benefits.
 For example, research even tells us that simply seeing photographs of nature can have restorative effects.

 Support sensory freedom.
 One of the best things about being outside is freedom.
 It’s hard to recreate that within four walls, but we can designate a messy play zone to get kids a bit closer.
 The bathtub or shower stall is a perfect spot for this purpose—it’s contained and makes it easy to wash everyone down after the play is done!